-MEDITATION NECESSARY: To gain the indulgences one need not recite any vocal prayers, even for the pope's intention.
+To gain the indulgences one need not recite any vocal prayers, even for the Pope's intention.
 It is necessary to meditate on the passion of Christ and to move from Station to Station, or, when making the Way of the Cross in a crowded church, to turn toward the Stations or make some movement to symbolize the going about.

-PROVISIONS FOR THE SICK: The sick and those who cannot go to church may use a special crucifix in making the Stations.
-Those who do this are required to say the Our Father, Hail Mary, and Glory Be to the Father twenty times, once for each Station, five times in honor of the five wounds of the crucified Savior, and once for the intention of the Supreme Pontiff.
+The sick and those who cannot go to a place where the Stations are erected may use a special crucifix in making the Stations.
+Those who do this are required to say the Our Father, Hail Mary, and Glory Be to the Father twenty times, once for each Station, five times in honor of the five wounds of the crucified Savior, and once for the intentions of the Supreme Pontiff.
 It is customary, but not necessary, for those who make the devotion in the regular way to say these prayers.
+Those who are so gravely ill or disabled that they cannot even recite the twenty Our Fathers, Hail Marys, and Glorias may gain the indulgences attached to the Stations by kissing or looking devoutly upon the specially blessed crucifix and, if possible, reciting some short prayer or ejaculation in memory of Christ's passion and death.